mikebryantky/mongodb-vs-mysql/readme.md

 ## Usage
+* application.yaml: _initialNumberRecords_ is the, er, initial number of records to add.
+* application.yaml: A loop will run _runCount_ times, each time the value of _initialNumberRecords_ is multipled by 10.
 * Must have MongoDB instance running on localhost.
-* Must hace MySQL isntance running on localhost, and _perftest_ schema created.
+* Must have MySQL isntance running on localhost, and _perftest_ schema created.
 * Set user/pass for MongoDB and/or MySQL as needed.

+## Notes
+* There is duplicated code in this repo, which is by design.
+Typically, I would make this code more generic with Interfaces, etc. but the idea here is simplicity in readability.
+Futher, this is, at best, v0.0.0.1.
-* This app uses Java 1.8 and [Spring Boot](https://projects.spring.io/spring-boot/).
+* This app uses Java 1.8, [Spring Boot](https://projects.spring.io/spring-boot/), and Maven.